 Islam encourages Muslims to treat their neighbours in a gentle way that reflects the true and genuine spirit of Islam as exemplified in its tolerant aspect especially with people of other faiths.
 It makes no difference whether the neighbours are Muslim or non-Muslim.

-Teaching Children About Rights of Neighbours in Islam
+How to talk to Children About Rights of our Neighbours in Islam

 While discussing this topic, I talked about the following with examples from daily life that they can relate to.
 The key take away from this topic discussed are as follows.